Commercial Building Types

 Owners usually get the best value from corporate campus construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-2. Infrastructure And Building Release Alignment
+2. Infrastructure And Building Release Alignment — Civil And Utilities First, Then Building-by-building Structural Release

-3. Field Execution Across Multiple Work Fronts
+3. Field Execution Across Multiple Georgetown Campus Work Fronts With Sitewide Look-ahead Scheduling

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.